RLabNYC/RLab_FaceTracking_RenameScripts/README.md

 ![python screenshot](https://i.ibb.co/5RYbr30/Inkedwin-installer-LI.jpg)

+Make sure you check off "Python version number to PATH"

 # Installing Pandas

-Open the terminal into where python is installed into your computer
+Open the terminal into where python is installed into your computer.
+In case panda is not installed already.

   - **Run command:**